jmcelroy5/Biking-Across-the-US/_posts/2014-06-13-transam-with-the-fam.md

 ![alt text](http://i.imgur.com/leHp4Oxl.jpg)

 A bit later we had a run-in with a pack of mean dogs.
-My dad got off to walk his bike, and the alpha dog, some kind of pit bull mix, tried to get around it and at his legs.
+My dad got off to walk his bike, and the alpha dog, some kind of pit bull mix, tried to get around and at his legs.
 When he came to bark at me I was ready with the pepper spray.
 I got him in the nose, and though I missed my target, it was enough to get him to back off until we got away.
 I was amazed that the first time I actually had to use the pepper spray wasn't in Eastern Kentucky but in Missouri where we had relatively few dog encounters.

 ![alt text](http://i.imgur.com/ubK7hUJl.jpg)

-During the final push of the day I I was getting weary and distracted, because I didn't notice when Tuan and my dad suddenly slowed down in front of me.
-I ran into my dad's back wheel and crashed, hitting my head (well, fortunately it was my the helmet) on the ground and scraping up my elbow.
+Later I must have been getting weary and distracted, because I didn't notice when Tuan and my dad suddenly slowed down in front of me.
+I ran into my dad's back wheel and crashed, hitting my head (well, fortunately my helmet) on the ground and scraping up my elbow.

 We finally got to Everton and had to ride a mile and a half down a gravel road.
 When we got to the lodge we were completely spent, but we couldn't have ended at a better place.
 There were comfy couches, real beds, hot showers, and beer in the fridge.
 And best of all, my mom had a dinner and lasagna, salad, and garlic bread waiting for us!

 Two Eastbound cyclists, photographers from San Diego, were staying there also.
-Their names were Vic and Tor.
+Their names were Vic and Tor (seriously).
 We exchanged tons of information about lodging.
-We warned them about the rabid dogs in Eastern Kentucky, and they told us about the curious cows in Kansas that crowd up against the fence to stare at you.
+We warned them about the rabid dogs in Eastern Kentucky, and they told us about the curious cows in Kansas.

 ![alt text](http://i.imgur.com/dXqxUrVl.jpg)

 My dad was the one who taught me to ride a bike and taught me to love riding as I grew up.
 Throughout my childhood we'd go on long rides along the bayou trails in Houston, and sometimes we'd bike all the way to my grandmother's house.

 When I was about 10 he took me on a 50 mile group ride in Louisiana.
 I don't think I had ever ridden more than 20 miles at a time before that, so the ride was a struggle for me.

 I distinctly remember going into a strong headwind for the entire second half of the ride and swearing I would never ever bike again once it was over!
 I told this story over dinner at the lodge, and my dad was surprised to learn that he had almost ruined cycling for me on that one occasion.
 But clearly I must've gotten over it. :)

 ####Everton, MO to Pittsburg, KS (60 miles)